AaravArora3835/Cybersecurity-Portfolio-Hub/README.md

 - [ ] **Month 8 (May):** TryHackMe complete + Security+ start
 - [ ] **Month 9 (Jun):** Security+ prep intensive
 - [ ] **Month 10 (Jul-Aug):** Security+ exam ✅ + Workshops + SecureScholar launch

+---

+**Want to follow the journey?**
+- Star this repository
+- Watch for updates
+- Share with others interested in cybersecurity